Christopher Sibthorpe: Barrister

 He was called to the Bar in 1594.
 How good a lawyer he was is debatable.
 Hostile critics said that his move to Ireland was due to the fact that could not make his living in Westminster Hall, and that his opposition to the admission of Roman Catholics to the Irish Bar was not due to his religious convictions, but a desire to remove competitors for business.
-This was probably an unfair judgement as his move to Ireland was apparently not his own choice, but was due to the Crown's desire to make use of his services, which they valued highly.
+This was probably an unfair judgement, as his move to Ireland was apparently not his own choice, but was due to the Crown's desire to make use of his services, which they valued highly.

 A judge in Ireland

 He was appointed third justice of the Court of King's Bench (Ireland) in 1607.
 Shortly afterwards he was one of the judges sent to Ulster to indict Hugh O'Neill, 2nd Earl of Tyrone and Rory O'Donnell, 1st Earl of Tyrconnell, for rebellion, although the indictment was rendered academic by the Flight of the Earls.
-He was sent to Ulster as a judge of assize almost every year and acquired a great knowledge of the province, and perhaps as a result of the burden of extra work he asked for a raise in salary.
+He was sent to Ulster as a judge of assize almost every year and acquired a great knowledge of the political workings of the province.
+As a result of the burden of extra work, and the long journeys, he asked for a raise in salary.

 He was frequently asked to arbitrate in disputes between settlers and the original inhabitants of the province during the Plantation of Ulster.
 He was one of the Undertakers who was granted lands during the settlement of County Fermanagh in 1612.